 Organizations are using cloud services more and more to attain top levels of scalability, security, and performance.
 In recent years, the Amazon Web Services (AWS) cloud platform has released several services that support machine learning (ML) and artificial intelligence (AI) capabilities to enable developers and data scientists to quickly and easily build, train, and deploy machine learning models at any scale.

-In our latest release of KNIME Analytics Platform, we added more functionality to our KNIME Amazon Machine Learning Integration.
+KNIME Analytics Platform has more functionality thanks to the KNIME Amazon Machine Learning Integration.
 Think of KNIME as a quick and powerful start to AWS Services now enabling greater interaction between the various AWS services.

 Today we want to focus on integrating AWS ML services with KNIME Analytics Platform to provide a simple, out of the box way to get started with AWS.
 The specific services we want to discuss in this article are: